andrejue/vanlife/README.md

 My first SPA using Routes in react.

-fetching data with fake server running, the miragejs.
+fetching data with "fake" server running, the miragejs.

 Just learning.